Maher808/Project_2---Challenge/README.md

 # Project_2-Challenge

-Project No. 2 represents a progression from the first project.
-Due to time constraints, my project group from Project 1 decided to work on the default option (Option 1), prompting me to independently work on this project.
+Project No. 2 represents a progression from the first project, it is an analysis of three companies listed on the Canadian stock market. in this link ( https://github.com/jash1112/project-financial_analysis).
+Due to time constraints, the Project 1 group decided to work on the default option (Option 1), prompting me to independently work on this project.

 Key Objectives:
 1- Identify Relevant Data Points